dan-frank/dan-frank/NIXSETUP.md

 # `dan-frank`'s Nix System Configuration

 I'm using Nix to manage my applications and their configurations.
-This file will act as a guide for how to setup and run these files.
+This file will act as a guide for how to set up and run these files.

 _This setup is heavily inspired (stolen) from @hardselius' wonderful [dotfiles](https://github.com/hardselius/dotfiles)._